imkh/setup-macos/settings/hyper/README.md

 ### [hypercwd](https://github.com/hharnisc/hypercwd)

-Opens new tabs with the same directory as the current tab.
+Opens new tabs in the same directory as the current tab.

 ```js
 plugins: [